-The Sinaloa Cartel is also engaged in trafficking migrants along 600 kilometers of the 3,200 km border between Mexico and the United States, according to testimony from an alleged financial operator of that criminal organization, who said the business brings them profits of about USD 1,000,000 per month (about $20 million Mexican pesos).
+The Sinaloa Cartel is engaged in trafficking migrants along 600 kilometers of the 3,200 km border between Mexico and the United States, according to testimony from an alleged financial operator of the criminal organization, who said the business brings them profits of about USD 1,000,000 per month (about $20 million Mexican pesos).

 Although he does not explicitly mention it, everyone knows he is an operator for the Sinaloa Cartel.
-The tightening of U.S.-Mexico immigration policy has resulted in more security forces on the border and "hindered" business, but Manuel is not worried: "There may be fewer crossings and more is spent, but it also charges more, which means the money keeps flowing.
+The tightening of U.S.-Mexico immigration policy has resulted in more security forces on the border and "hindered" business, but Manuel is not worried: "There may be fewer crossings and more is spent, but it also charges more, which means the money keeps flowing".

 And in a year in which there have been big changes on both sides of the border, there is a combination of new ways with old techniques: higher prices for travel, payments for surrendering to authorities, new "offers", but also the use of traditional routes and bribes to officials in both countries.